-The observed CO2 concentration shows a bimodal diurnal pattern with the evolution of rush-hour car emission and the planetary boundary layer.
-The summer monsoon also clearly affects the seasonal variation of CO2 concentration and fluxes.
-The mean annual CO2 concentration is ~415.5±9.2 ppm.
-The annual CO2 emission rate is ~9.2 kgCO2 m−2 yr−1.
-The seasonal total emission shows the distinct role of urban vegetation; the mid-summer depression of CO2 uptake in the monsoon season controls the temporal variability of CO2 emission.
-In the summer, CO2 emission is 2.1 kgCO2 m−2, 0.4 kgCO2 m−2 smaller than winter emissions (~2.5 kgCO2 m−2).
-The observed FC is strongly dependent on vehicular traffic (+2.3 μmol m−2 s−1 per 100 vehicles), while RE is significant during nighttime.
+The observed CO2 concentration shows a bimodal diurnal pattern with rush-hour car emissions and the evolution of the planetary boundary layer.
+The summer monsoon also clearly affects the seasonal variation in the CO2 concentration and fluxes.
+The mean annual CO2 concentration is ~414.8±9.2 ppm.
+The annual CO2 emission rate is ~13.1 kgCO2 m−2 yr−1.
+The total seasonal emission shows the distinct role of urban vegetation; the mid-summer depression of CO2 uptake in the monsoon season controls the temporal variability in CO2 emissions.
+In the summer, CO2 emission is 2.6 kgCO2 m−2, 1.2 kgCO2 m−2 smaller than winter emissions (~3.8 kgCO2 m−2).
+The observed FC is strongly dependent on vehicular traffic (+2.3 μmol m−2 s−1 per 100 vehicles), while RE is significant during night-time.
 REH is estimated as ~2.1 (based on inventory data) to 2.33 μmol m−2 s−1 (based on observed FC), and a temperature-dependent equation reproduces the observed nocturnal REV well.
 The REV shows strong seasonal variation, approaching zero in winter and reaching 4 μmol m−2 s−1 in summer.
-In the study area, a district heating system is used to heat the buildings, and therefore CO2 emission from local heating is negligible.
-In the studied region, the difference between working and non-working days is comparable with the seasonal variation of FC via the reduction of traffic volume.
+In the study area, a district heating system is used to heat the buildings, and, therefore, CO2 emissions from local heating are negligible.
+In the studied region, the difference between working and non-working days is comparable with the seasonal variation in FC via the reduction of traffic volume.

-The collected observation data helps to fill a gap in the current understanding of the urban surface processes in megacities located in East Asian monsoon-affected areas.
+The collected observation data help to fill a gap in the current understanding of the urban surface processes in megacities located in East Asian monsoon-affected areas.
 Our observational study indicates that surface energy partitioning and carbon exchanges in high-rise residential areas in the Seoul metropolitan area are generally similar to those in other mid-latitude urban areas.
 However, our findings emphasize the effects of the summer monsoon on the urban SEB in the mid-latitude regions, which has not been seriously investigated in previous studies.
-Caution must be used in modeling these unique properties of SEB and carbon exchanges by urban canopy models in monsoon-affected Asia.
+Caution must be used in modelling these unique properties of SEB and carbon exchanges by urban canopy models in monsoon-affected Asia.

 Acknowledgements

-This study was supported by the Korean Meteorological Administration Research and Development Program (KMIPA2015–2063).
+This study was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2018R1A5A1024958).
 The first author was supported by the Global Ph.D.
 Fellowship Program (NRF–2015H1A2A1030932).
 We thank Prof. Sue Grimmond for discussion which improves this manuscript.

 References